spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 The main use case is to create one or a small number of administrative stacks that declaratively define the rest of Spacelift resources like other stacks, their [environments](../configuration/environment.md), [contexts](../configuration/context.md), [policies](../policy/), [modules](../../vendors/terraform/module-registry.md), [worker pools](../worker-pools.md) etc. in order to avoid ClickOps.

-Another pattern we've seen is stacks exporting their outputs as a [context](../configuration/context.md) to avoid exposing their entire state through the Terraform remote state pattern or using external storage mechanisms, like [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) or [Secrets Manager](https://aws.amazon.com/secrets-manager/).
+Another pattern we've seen is stacks exporting their outputs as a [context](../configuration/context.md) to avoid exposing their entire state through the Terraform remote state pattern or using external storage mechanisms, like [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html){: rel="nofollow"} or [Secrets Manager](https://aws.amazon.com/secrets-manager/){: rel="nofollow"}.

 If this sounds interesting and you want to give it a try, please refer to the [help article exclusively dedicated to Spacelift's Terraform provider](../../vendors/terraform/terraform-provider.md).